SME-Management & Entrepreneurship

 Learning Outcomes:

-Upon completing the course, students comprehend the structure and efficiency factors of an optimized value chain.
+Upon completing the course, alumni comprehend the structure and efficiency factors of an optimized value chain.
 They understand the principles of network and supply chain dynamics and know several methods to map supply chains.
 In particular, they have acquired the ability to adapt such models to the specifics of SMEs and understand the opportunities to reduce costs along the individual processes of the value chain.

 Superior module: